johnpark-treeofgrape/i8-exchange/README.md

 * Used to buy and sell ERC 20 tokens based on Ethereum (Ethereum)

-* There are some which incorporate some centralized system to speed up the process.
+* There are something which incorporate some centralized system to speed up the process

-* There are things without Order Book
+* There are something without Order Book

 * System configuration
 - Maintain asset management rights by users
        Manage buying and selling orders for users with off-chain (out of block chain)
-    - Transaction processing on on chain
+    - Transaction processing on on-chain
        Secure Smart Contract that can handle transactions established on-chain Example) ⇒ Smart contracts provided by the 0x protocol
     - Distributed Order Book (order board)